chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 ## Installing prerequisite libraries

-In this tutorial we'll be using dplyr and purrr
+In this tutorial we'll be using dplyr and purrr for joining and reducing

 ```R
 install.packages(c("dplyr", "purrr"))